🔑 Key takeaways:

 Negotiating with Opendoor as a buyer

-As a buyer, you can submit an offer to Opendoor directly or through your real estate agent, just like you would in a normal transaction.
+As a buyer, you can submit an offer to Opendoor directly or through your real estate agent.

 You need to be pre-approved for financing from a mortgage lender before submitting an offer.
-This isn’t typically required in a normal purchase, although it can still be advantageous.
+This isn’t typically required when buying from a regular seller, although it can still be advantageous.

 Opendoor will negotiate closing costs with buyers and may even offer concessions to help the buyer cover some of their expenses before the deal is finalized.

-When Opendoor receives your offer, they will either:
+When Opendoor receives your offer, it will either: